 - venue and logistics management;

 3. Think About The Venue

-The amount of effort you invest in finding the right venue will depend on how big of an event you’re thinking.
-If you’re organizing a smaller get together, perhaps spending a lot of time looking at venues is not as important.
+The amount of effort you invest in finding the right venue will depend on how big of an event you’re thinking of.
+If you’re organizing a smaller get-together, perhaps spending a lot of time looking at venues is not as important.
 This is not to say that having a good space doesn’t matter if your event is smaller.
 Choosing the right space for your nonprofit gala fundraiser is essential.

 This is particularly the case with bigger events, especially annual galas (often occurring during Christmas and New Year’s holidays).